-Students from underrepresented backgrounds in the biomedical sciences are strongly encouraged to apply, even if they do not have the financial ability to fully support the duration of their studies.
+Students from underrepresented backgrounds in the biomedical sciences are strongly encouraged to apply, even if they do not have the financial ability to support the duration of their studies.
 Such students may be eligible for awards and fellowships from Rackham and the department, for example the Rackham Merit Award (RMA) which pays full tuition and stipend for two terms.
 The RMA together with a funded lab position in year 2 may fully cover tuition, benefits and stipend for the Master’s degree.
 Eligible students will know if they’ll receive the RMA before deciding whether to matriculate.

 Transition from Master’s to PhD

 The MS program is a terminal degree program.
 If interested in the Bioinformatics PhD Program, you must submit a new application.
 For Bioinformatics MS students in good academic standing who have identified a Bioinformatics affiliated faculty mentor, they may apply for admission directly to the Bioinformatics Program for the Winter term.
 Reviewing faculty take all application components into account; please see the Admissions Page for a detailed list of required materials.
 Mentors must be prepared to take both academic and financial responsibility.